litestar-org/.github/SUPPORT.md

 ## I have a question or need help with my Starlite project.

 If you have a coding question related to Starlite, it might be better suited for our [Discord server][discord].
-It's a great place to connect with others, read FAQs, as well as [ask for help with specific questions in our #help forum channel.][discordhelp].
+It's a great place to connect with others, read FAQs, as well as [ask for help with specific questions in our #help forum channel][discordhelp].

 ## I found something that seems wrong in the documentation.